Sisyphus1813/odin-lang-rpm/README.md

 This installs the Odin programming language (compiler + standard library), ols (Odin Language Server), and odinfmt (Odin formatter).

 ## Limitations
-Fedora does not currently support the Odin programming language toolchain.
+Fedora does not currently support the Odin programming language.
 As a result, the binaries packaged for ols/odinfmt are sourced from upstream GitHub release artifacts rather than being built from source within Fedora infrastructure.